Interested in Engaging in Equity Work at WPS?

 Sponsor: Jacob Sheaffer

-HERO´S focuses on spreading awareness and tolerance towards the LGBTQ+ community within the school as well as the Winchester community.
+HEROS focuses on spreading awareness and tolerance towards the LGBTQ+ community within the school as well as the Winchester community.
 All are welcome.

-Latinos Unidos Latinos Unidos
+Latinos Unidos

-Sponsor: Ileana Escalante and Ruth Espinoza
+Sponsor: Ileana Escalante & Ruth Espinoza

-Scholars' Latino Initiative Scholars' Latino Initiative
+Scholars' Latino Initiative

-Established in the Shenandoah Valley in 2012 as a 501(c)(3) public charity, nonprofit organization, the Scholars Latino Initiative (SLI) creates college opportunities for Latino/x high school students in its unique programs in Harrisonburg, Richmond, and Winchester, Virginia.
+Established in the Shenandoah Valley in 2012 as a 501(c)(3) public charity, nonprofit organization, the Scholars Latino Initiative (SLI) creates college opportunities for Latino/ax high school students in its unique programs in Harrisonburg, Richmond, and Winchester, Virginia.
 SLI helps its talented, aspiring, and determined scholars as they prepare for and apply to college, secure financial aid or additional funding, and anticipate college life.
 In collaboration with university faculty and high school teachers, SLI offers opportunities such as rigorous academic challenge, leadership development, and supportive mentorships.
 SLI’s dual enrollment tuition support, computer awards, and college scholarships further empower its scholars as they pursue a college degree.

 SLI was founded by Peter Iver Kaufman in 2001 at the University of North Carolina at Chapel Hill.
 Kaufman brought SLI to Virginia in 2008.